 RON HILL, RUNNING EVERY DAY

 Ron Hill reigned supreme during a time when the British were the kings of the marathon.
 He was the first British runner to win the Boston Marathon in 1970, took Commonwealth gold in the same year in Edinburgh, and made appearances in the Olympics in 1964, 1968 and 1972.
-The Accrington-born 77-year old has not missed a day of running since December 1964, even taking the time to go running for at least one mile when he broke his sternum after a car crash in 1993.
+Until 2017, the Accrington-born 77-year old had not missed a day of running since December 1964, even taking the time to go running for at least one mile when he broke his sternum after a car crash in 1993.
+Beat that!

 LONDON CHANGES MARATHONS FOREVER